Wikipedia

 Triumphal entry of Don John into the Southern Netherlands, attributed to David Teniers III

-Even so, he might not have lost the confidence of his father, if Queen Mariana, mother of the sickly Infante Charles, the only surviving legitimate son of the king, had not regarded him with distrust and dislike.
-Don John was removed from command and sent to his command at Consuegra.
+Even so, he might not have lost the confidence of his father, if Queen Mariana, mother of the sickly Prince of Asturias Charles, the only surviving legitimate son of the King, had not regarded him with distrust and dislike.
+Don John was removed from command and sent to his estate at Consuegra.

 Opposition to Queen Mariana of Spain